antoniobrandaodesign/ab_boilerplate/README.md

         - Optional [CoffeeScript](http://coffeescript.org)

 - Features:
-    - Live development (instant CSS injection, and auto browser reload for HTML and JS) with gulp-watch
+    - Live development (instant CSS injection, and auto browser reload for HTML and JS)
-    - Test the app in any device in your local network with BrowserSync
+    - Test the app in any device in your local network
-    - Real-time interaction syncronization between all connected devices with BrowserSync
+    - Real-time interaction syncronization between all connected devices
     - Easily call tasks to create either Development and Production builds
     - JavaScript
         - Source maps (automatically absent in production tasks)